What is a HIV or Orphans PEACE Trip?

 Where do you go?

 PEACE Teams have travelled to 194 countries.
-In 2012, the HIV and Orphan Care PEACE Trips are focusing on Rwanda.
+Currently, most the HIV and Orphan Care PEACE Trips are focusing on Rwanda.

 Who can go?